vcz-fr/TheFollowUp/_posts/2018/03/2018-03-11-speedcubing-robot.md

     url: "https://arstechnica.com/gadgets/2018/03/homemade-robot-smashes-rubiks-cube-record-with-0-38-second-solve/"
     dead: false

-tweet: "Meet the robot that solved a Rubik's cube in 0.38s!"
+message: "Meet the robot that solved a Rubik's cube in 0.38s!"
 ---